 ICT CHALLENGES PROGRESS ACTION PLAN Active Directory.
+Windows 10 roll out.
 Network breakages.
 70 percent of computers on our network updated with Win10 operating system.
-Format remaining computers on the network Windows 10 roll out.
-Active Directory is operational. are network Network connectivity Network inconsistencies Audited and remedial plan in place Labeling of network points.
+Active Directory is operational.
+Format remaining computers on the network Network connectivity Network inconsistencies Audited and remedial plan in place Labeling of network points.
 Internet access Network breakages Microwave internet installed and working optimally Investigation of source of disruptions and procurement processes by 16 July 2018 Continuous maintenance Satellite offices System not compatible at the moment VPN connected Currently connecting Sat offices to systems Server room Unable to make changes and alterations to building.
 Application for permission for renovations Access control measures to be implemented